godragun/Advanced-control-system-for-fire-detection-and-extinguishing-robot/README.md

 - Add current sensing (shunt + ADC) if you need to monitor motor load / stall conditions.
 - Add a hall encoder or rotary encoder to implement closed-loop speed or position control.

----

-If you want, I can:
-- Produce a PlatformIO or native ESP-IDF example instead of Arduino-style code.
-- Create a simple wiring diagram image (SVG) showing the connections.
-- Tailor the example to a specific motor driver board variant (L298N module vs raw IC vs L293D breakout).

-Tell me which format you'd like next.